 - Ask your baby's health care provider before switching brands of formula.

-- Sterilize bottles and nipples before using them for the first time.
+Sterilize bottles and nipples before using them for the first time.
 Recommendations vary for how often you should sterilize them after the initial use.
 Check with your baby's health care provider for guidelines.
 If you use a dishwasher, sterilizing is not necessary.
 If you are washing bottles and nipples by hand, use hot soapy water and rinse well.
 Turn them upside down to dry.
+Before you begin to prepare the bottles, clean the work area and your hands.